18F/uswds-jekyll/pages/scinet-x.md

 ## Key Milestones for Achieving a high-bandwidth SCINet Connection

-1. Site identifies local network provider, often involves an agreement with a university or working with a local internet provider
+1. Location team identifies local network provider, which often involves an agreement with a university or working with a local internet provider
-1. Site team completes online site survey
+1. Location team completes online location survey
-1. Site team works with SCINet team to finalize installation details
+1. Location team works with SCINet team to finalize installation details
-1. Site team finalizes network connection and agreement with university or local internet provider
+1. Location team finalizes network connection and agreement with university or local internet provider
-1. Site team initiates network service and SCINet installs network hardware
+1. Location team initiates network service and SCINet installs network hardware
-1. SCINet team establishes site's SCINet-X connection and begins operational support and monitoring
+1. SCINet team establishes location's SCINet-X connection and begins operational support and monitoring

 For more information about the project or questions for the SCINet Team, please send an email to: [SCINet@usda.gov](mailto:SCINet@usda.gov).